 Students seeking a bachelor of arts (BA) in organizational management and leadership will complete courses in several disciplines: business administration (BADM), management information systems (ISIT), and organizational management and leadership (ORG).
 This program prepares students to lead as a process, not a position.
 It advances the skills of inquiry, critical thinking, ethical reasoning, and communication that are critical for individual and organizational development and leading through conflict and change.

-This 20-semester hour (sh) minor will provide a foundational knowledge of the organizational management and leadership area and serves as a great compliment to any other SAL major.
+This 20-semester hour (sh) minor will provide a foundational knowledge of the organizational management and leadership area and serves as a great compliment to any other SPS major.
 This minor requires:

 Click on the links below for course descriptions of all organizational management and leadership courses.
 For a complete list of all North Park's programs and course offerings, review the academic catalog.